-When you can paint a picture of the perfect-for-you client, you’re able to speak to them in a way that wouldn’t be possible if you were trying to attract everyone.
-And by speaking directly to their specific needs, you’re able to serve them better, thus building up that know-like-trust factor faster.
+When you can paint a picture of the perfect-for-you person, you’re able to speak to them in a way that wouldn’t be possible if you were trying to attract everyone.
+And by speaking directly to their specific needs, you’re able to serve them better, thus building up that know-like-trust factor even faster.

 I understand the goal is to get clients, so you don’t want to turn anyone away.
 Especially when you’re new.
 But here’s another thing we forget: picking an ideal client doesn’t mean we have to turn others away.
 You don’t have to say ‘no’ when someone inquires.

 It’s worth repeating: you do not have to stick with your ideal client forever.
 You’re not marrying them – you’re just deciding who you most want to work with and going all in.
 Give yourself three to six months and if it’s not a good fit, pivot.

-Spending too much time on your logo
+Mistake two: Spending too much time on your logo